Historic Jean Bonnet Tavern

 This colonial Jean Bonnet Tavern has historic ties to the 1700s, George Washington and the Whiskey Rebellion.

-The small community of Bedford County takes pride in its Pennsylvania Colony History and the preservation of its historic buildings.
+The small communities of Bedford County takes pride in their Pennsylvania Colony History and the preservation of their historic buildings.
 Many of these historic Pennsylvania attractions can be found along the Lincoln Highway.

 The namesake, Jean (John) Bonnet, and his wife purchased the property in 1779.